sharetribe/flex-docs/src/docs/concepts-pricing-and-commissions/commissions-and-monetizing-your-platform/index.md

 ## Subscription-based model

-The line item commissions are the most straightforward way of monetizing your marketplace and are directly supported by Flex.
+The line item commissions are the most straightforward way of monetizing your marketplace and are directly supported by Sharetribe.
 However, you might want to experiment with other monetization models depending on your business idea.
 For example, subscriptions might be a good way of monetizing your marketplace.
 With the
 [Integration API](/concepts/marketplace-api-integration-api/#when-to-use-the-integration-api),
 you can integrate a third-party service such as [Chargebee](https://www.chargebee.com/) or
 [Stripe billing](https://stripe.com/en-fi/billing) to process subscription payments from users who want access to your marketplace.

+<plan tier="extend" feature="Using Integration API"></plan>